 |

-Michael, I've
+Michael,

-just read your article on EQ,
+I've just read your article on EQ,

-time you've nailed me.
+and this time you've nailed me.

 In the past, I felt like you discussed things that I'd discovered